 XRP is scalable; they can handle a consistent 1,500 transactions a second, twenty-four hours a day, seven days a week.
 They can handle the same throughput as VISA, the world’s largest payment processor in history.

-One of the cons of Ripple is that many consider the company to be centralized in many ways.
+One of the cons of Ripple is that many consider the company to be centralized in many ways (unlike other altcoins like Bitcoin Cash, Monero, IOTA, NEO, Litecoin, and Verge).
 Also, in many ways, Ripple is not entirely transparent about their XRP market quarterly published reports that show exactly how much of their tokens were sold on the open market.
 The final issue is that some institutions have questioned the purpose of the XRP token, they love the idea behind Ripple but don’t see the coin itself as useful.

 Still, Ripple is a powerhouse in the crypto-world, and the fact that one day there may be a maximum XRP could drive most of the financial transactions in the world would be a good reason to buy Ripple’s XRP coins.